Vince Cable: Economics career

 From the 1980s onwards, Cable authored and co-wrote numerous publications in favour of globalisation, free trade, and economic integration such as Protectionism and Industrial Decline, The Commerce of Culture, and Developing with Foreign Investment.

-Cable worked for the oil company Royal Dutch Shell from 1990 to 1997, serving as its Chief Economist between 1995 and 1997.
+Cable worked, in Group Planning, for the oil company Royal Dutch Shell from 1990 to 1997, serving as its Chief Economist between 1995 and 1997.
 His role at Shell came under scrutiny as the company was accused of playing a role in a turbulent era of Nigerian politics during the dictatorship of General Sani Abacha.

+He served for a period (1993–95) as Director of the Economics Programme at Chatham House publishing work on globalisation and economic integration including the book Globalisation and Global Governance.
+He also wrote for the new think tank, Demos, and was one of the earliest writers to anticipate the Politics of Identity.

+During his period in parliament from 1997 he wrote extensively including on economic subjects with the best-selling book The Storm (2009) on the 2008 financial crisis; and After the Storm (2016).

+He was made a Visiting Professor of Economics in 2016 at the University of Nottingham, a Professor in Practice at the London School of Economics in 2021 a Visiting Professor at Sheffield and at St Mary's University.

 In 2017, Cable became a strategic advisor on the World Trade Board for the annual World Trade Symposium co-organised by Misys and FT Live.

 Political career

 Early years

+His early life and career is detailed in the book Free Radical.
 At university, Cable was a member of the Liberal Party but then joined the Labour Party in 1966.
 In 1970, he contested Glasgow Hillhead for Labour, but failed to unseat the sitting Conservative MP, Tam Galbraith.
 The same year, Cable stood for election to the Corporation of Glasgow in the Partick West ward, but failed to be elected.
 He became a Labour councillor in 1971, representing Maryhill ward, and stood down in 1974.
+He was a contributor to Gordon Brown's The Red Paper on Scotland.
 In 1979, he sought the Labour Party nomination for Hampstead, losing to Ken Livingstone, who was unsuccessful in taking the seat.

 In February 1982, he defected to the recently created Social Democratic Party (SDP).
 He was the SDP–Liberal Alliance parliamentary candidate for his home city of York in both the 1983 and 1987 general elections.
 Following the 1988 merger of the SDP and the Liberal Party, he finished in second place at the 1992 general election to Conservative MP Toby Jessel in the Twickenham constituency, by 5,711 votes.